zaqifathis/BIMserver-doc/Writing-a-remote-service.md

 1. Notifications are being send via HTTP, so the first thing you need is an HTTP server (this can be Apache for PHP, Jetty/Tomcat for Java etc...)
 2. There should be 1 URL on which you will be receiving HTTP requests, for example: "http://myserver/json"
 3. These requests will contain JSON messages encoded in UTF-8.
-The message format is the same as normal JSON messages that you use to access the BIMserver API.
+The message format is the same as normal JSON messages that you use to access the BIMserver API (https://github.com/opensourceBIM/BIMserver/wiki/JSON-API).